openshift/enhancements/enhancements/installer/openstack-ipi-failure-domains.md

 ### User Stories

 - As an administrator, I would like to stretch my OpenShift control plane across multiple Failure Domains (x3) so I increase the cluster resilience and performance.
-- As an administrator, I would like to deploy my OpenShift workers across multiple Failure Domains (>1).
+- As an administrator, I would like to deploy my OpenShift computes across multiple Failure Domains (>1) to increase the workload's resilience and performance.

 ### Goals

 - The user will be able to define Failure Domains in the `install-config.yaml` file used by the OpenShift Installer.
+- The user will have the ability to deploy the OpenShift control plane across multiple Failure Domains from day 1 using IPI.
-- The user will have the ability to deploy an OpenShift cluster across multiple availability zones which have their own networks and storage resources.
+- The user will have the ability to deploy the OpenShift computes across multiple Failure Domains from day 1 using IPI.

 ### Non-Goals

-- The networks and subnets have to be pre-created in OpenStack Neutron.
+- Management of the network resources by the installer: the networks and subnets have to be pre-created in OpenStack Neutron.
-- Routing between the networks is managed by the network infrastructure.
+- Dynamic routing: routing between the networks is managed by the network infrastructure.
 - Control-Plane VIP (e.g. API, ingress) route advertisement is not discussed in this enhancement and will be solved by another proposal.
 If needed, more options will be added to the Failure Domain block to allow more advanced configurations; but this is out of scope for now.
+- Validate the latency between the nodes.
+We expect all the availability zones to be located in the same datacenter.
+The latency between the nodes must remain acceptable for etcd to function correctly.

 ## Proposal

-The Installer allow users to provide a list of Failure Domains which contain information about networking and storage.
+The Installer allows users to provide a list of Failure Domains which contain information about networking and storage.
+The Failure domains is defined as an OpenStack platform scoped property.
+Failure domains are referenced in OpenStack MachinePools.

+The Installer validates the information given by the user and return an error if a resource doesn't exist or is incorrectly used.

 The cluster will be deployed in these domains on day 1 via IPI.
-The Installer will validate the information given by the user and return an error if a resource doesn't exist or is incorrectly used.

-The cluster will be deployed in the different Failure Domains, following the Round Robin process.
-The first master will be deployed in the first domain, and once we have used all domains, we come back to the first one, etc.
+Nodes will be provisioned in the different Failure Domains in a Round Robin fashion.

-When using Failure Domains, the users will have to do it for both the masters and the workers.
+When using Failure Domains, the users will have to do it for both the control plane and the computes machine pools.

 The infrastructure resources owned by the cluster continue to be clearly identifiable and distinct from other resources.